mithgil/IVsing/README.md

 # IVpy: A Python interface to IVsing of c++ processing

-a natural progression from former `IVsing` c++ project:
-A c++ projet that converts a myriad of dat/txt files in Bias-Sepctroscopy experiments into a structured h5.
+a natural progression from former `IVsing` c++ project that converts a myriad of dat/txt files in Bias-Sepctroscopy experiments into a structured h5.

 by providing a Python interface to process Bias-Spectroscopy map data files.